Number of Student Admissions

 Application Form

 The application form is immediately made available during the Open House for all interested families to apply.
-If you have missed the Open House, please click on this link to apply to New West.
-The completed application form must be submitted before the application deadline.
+If you have missed the application deadline, please click on this link to be added to the waitlist

 Admissions & Enrollment Process